DavidS-Repo/SkyGridx/README.md

    - Customize chest loot for specific biomes, allowing for a more immersive and thematic distribution of items based on the environment.

 **Pre-Generator Feature:**
    - Built in async pre-generator feature that allows for efficient world generation.
-This feature is accessible through the **/pregen** command, with customizable parameters for chunks per cycle and print update delay.
+This feature is accessible through the **/pregen** command, with customizable parameters for Parallel Tasks Multiplier, print update delay and world.
    - Works best on paper servers, on none paper servers the async functionality will not be used.
 Recommend you go into your paper server paper-global.yml and update these

 ```yaml